gardener/gardener/docs/usage/shoot_settings/default_seccomp_profile.md

 # Default Seccomp Profile and Configuration

 This is a short guide describing how to enable the defaulting of seccomp profiles for shoot clusters.
 Running pods in `Unconfined` (seccomp disabled) mode is undesirable since this is the least restrictive profile.
 Also, mind that any privileged container will always run as `Unconfined`.
-More information about seccomp can be found in this [Kubernetes tutorial](https://kubernetes.io/docs/tutorials/security/seccomp/).
+More information about seccomp can be found in [Restrict a Container's Syscalls with seccomp](https://kubernetes.io/docs/tutorials/security/seccomp/).

 ## Setting the Seccomp Profile to RuntimeDefault for Shoot Clusters